-My name is Thibault Cimic, I’m a research engineer in applied Mathematics specialized in linear algebra and PDE solvers.
-My job consist of getting maths ideas into computers.
+My name is Thibault Cimic, I’m a research engineer in applied mathematics specialized in linear algebra and PDE solvers.
+My job consists of turning mathematical ideas into efficient computational tools.

 Download my resumé.